HalflingHelper/deduce-lsp/README.md

-# Template for VS Code python tools extensions

-This is a template repository to get you started on building a VS Code extension for your favorite python tool.
-It could be a linter, formatter, or code analysis, or all of those together.
-This template will give you the basic building blocks you need to build a VS Code extension for it.
+# Deduce LSP

+This is a (currently experimental) language server protocol for the [Deduce](https://github.com/jsiek/deduce/) programming language

+This comes from the template for pygls lsp things.

+## Features

+- Syntax Checking
+- Token autocomplete
+- Jump to definition
+- Definition on hover

+More to come

 ## Programming Languages and Frameworks